mrrahulkrr/google-search-suggestions-using-react-components/README.md

 <summary>Click to view</summary>
 <br>

-- You can use the `box-shadow` CSS property to apply the box-shadow effect to containers
+- I have used the `box-shadow` CSS property to apply the box-shadow effect to containers

   ```
     box-shadow: 0px 4px 16px 0px #bfbfbf;